3D Question Answering: Experiments

-\textbf{Different detector.} To demonstrate the generalizability of our 3DQA-TR framework, we replace the default detector Group-Free~\cite{liu2021} with another backbone network Vote~\cite{qi2019deep}, denoted as 3DQA-TR(B).
-It also gets the comparable performance with 3DQA-TR, as shown in Table~\ref{tab:ablation}.
+To demonstrate the generalizability of our 3DQA-TR framework, we replace the default detector Group-Free~\cite{liu2021} with another backbone network Vote~\cite{qi2019deep}, denoted as 3DQA-TR (backbone B).
+As shown in Table~\ref{tab:ablation}, the overall performances and \trysq{the performance} in each \trysq{subclass} of 3DQA-TR (backbone B) \srysq{are} comparable with 3DQA-TR with the default backbone Group-Free \trysq{using} both metrics, \trysq{demonstrating} the generalizability of the proposed framework to different detectors.